n64-tools/cmake-demo-rom/README.md

 Note: this is currently WiP for Windows 10 based dev environments.

+# this example requires libdragon specific changes that can be found in n64-tools branch develop-display-testsuite

 Requires:
 * https://cmake.org/download/ to be installed
 * VSCode with `CMake`, `CMake Tools` and `C/C++` extensions